Skip to navigation Skip to main content Skip to footer

 By Matt Lewis

-While much of the research may not be so relevant anymore due to changes in technology landscapes and a maturation of the cyber security industry; the whitepapers and presentations chronicle much of the foundation of our industry, and at many times show the genesis of ideas and techniques, classes of vulnerability, methods of attack and defence, open source tooling and public reports on key Internet components, and much more.
-This research has helped our clients with their cyber security assurance needs, and has positively contributed to the security of the Internet as we all know and use it.
+While much of the research may not be so relevant anymore due to changes in technology landscapes and a maturation of the cyber security industry, the whitepapers and presentations chronicle much of the foundation of our industry.
+In fact, many times they show the genesis of ideas and techniques, classes of vulnerability, methods of attack and defence, open source tooling, public reports on key internet components, and much more.
+This research has helped our clients with their cyber security assurance needs, and has positively contributed to the security of the internet as we all know and use it.

 Word cloud created from the whitepaper titles